richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

 The matching dataset contains:

--   name
+* name
--   address
+* address
--   date of birth
+* date of birth
--   gender (optional)
+* gender (optional)
--   historical data, if available, for example previous addresses
+* historical data, if available, for example previous addresses

-> **Note**
->
-> It's optional for users to provide gender.
+> **Note:** It's optional for users to provide gender.
 Where provided, gender is
 > not verified by the identity provider.
 It's used for matching purposes
 > only.

 The identity provider supplies the matching dataset.
 Your local matching service can use any or all the details in the matching dataset to confirm a match between the user and their existing record.
-Your service's matching strategy \<ms\_strat\> specifies which details to use.
+Your service's [matching strategy](#define-your-matching-strategy) specifies which details to use.

 If the local matching service finds a match, it creates a correlation